aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 !!! tip "If you are having trouble performing an action that you expect you should be able to perform"
     - Make sure your Ethereum provider is unlocked, on the correct network, and open to the correct account.
 Try the action again, and if it still doesn’t work...

+    - If there is a "Privacy mode" enabled in the settings of your Ethereum provider, disable it.
+Try the action again, and if it still doesn't work...

     - Reload the page in your browser.
 Try the action again, and if it still doesn’t work...